 Please ensure you have answered all questions.
 If you miss a question, you won’t be allowed to proceed.

 If your computer freezes while completing an AIR, a draft version will be saved for 90 days.
-You can resume your application any time by using the AIR link in the list of files on your account dashboard.
+You can resume your draft application at any time through the Files section at the bottom of your portal dashboard.